erajasekar/cs-workshop/PITCHME.md

 #### Colloborative

-You will work with a team to build things just like being part of a sport team to win a game.
+Software engineering is a team sport and you work together to build amazing things.

 +++